lstalmir/VulkanProfiler/Docs/options.rst

     :type: string
     :default: RenderBasic

-    Name of the default metrics set selected immediatelly after initialization of the performance query extension.
+    Name of the default metrics set selected immediately after initialization of the performance query extension.
 Available only if :confval:`enable_performance_query_ext` is set to **intel**.

 .. confval:: enable_pipeline_executable_properties_ext
     :type: bool